- Gemini Office

-- You should also review the Technical Assessment for their proposal (which can be found at /local/localwww/ta).
+- You should also review the Technical Assessment for their proposal.
 Contact the AATAC Technical Secretary if there were any matters raised which needed to be followed up.

 - Support astronomers (and scheduled observers) will usually arrive at the telescope on the night before the first night on which they are supporting.
 They will therefore usually meet at dinner on this night, and can verify the observer's plans, discuss instrument setup and possibly begin introduction to the instrument.

 - If for any reason you can't be present on the night before, then you must be present at the AAT by no later than 1pm of the first night of observing, and you must inform the observer of this and arrange a time and place to meet on the day of the first night's observing, so you can verify the observer's plans, discuss instrument setup and begin introduction to, and setup of, the instrument.

 - During the day before the first night of an observer's run the AAT day staff will endeavour to set up the instrument as requested via the IRF.
 Support astronomers will come to the control room by 1-2pm to assist in, or take over, this process from the day staff, along with the scheduled observer.